-It may not be a topic common in many dinner tables; however, credit card debt shall never be a brim point in question.
-As stated earlier two-thirds of Americans have credit card debt as we speak or in the past.
-Despite all, the majority of Americans are actively making efforts to minimize the deficit and overspending simultaneously each month in less urgent situations.
-Below is a graphical representation of the top five things that Americans spend on, each month.
+It may not be a topic common at many dinner tables; however, credit card debt shall never be a brim point in question.
+As stated earlier, two-thirds of Americans have credit card debt as we speak or in the past.
+Despite all, most Americans are actively trying to minimize the deficit and overspending simultaneously each month in less urgent situations.
+Below is a graphical representation of the top five things that Americans spend each month.

 Major areas where American’s Overspend

-The trends illustrated by the above graphical representation cuts across age groups, genders, and regions; you should note that Americans find it hard the most to hold back their spending on social activities like drinking, partying and many fun related cases; the same goes for shopping online and clothes.
+The trends illustrated by the above graphical representation cuts across age groups, genders, and regions; you should note that Americans find it hard to hold back their spending on social activities like drinking, partying, and many fun-related cases go shopping online and clothes.

 The graphs below highlight some of the differences across demographic groups as far as debt management is concerned.

-A survey by our experts found that the oldest Americans are the likeliest to have credit card debt (80%), while their younger counterparts the least likely (63%).
-About 6 out of 10 respondents in the age range of 18 to 24 have credit card debt, while 8 out of 10 respondents who are 55 and above admitted to carrying debt.
+Our experts’ survey found that the oldest Americans are the likeliest to have credit card debt (80%), while their younger counterparts are the least likely (63%).
+About 6 out of 10 respondents aged 18 to 24 have credit card debt, while 8 out of 10 respondents are 55 and above admitted to carrying debt.

 Percentage of people with credit debts by age

 Less than 1% of respondents’ age range, 18 to 24, reported a credit card debt of more than $5,000.
-The average balances in that same age range were significantly lower compared to that of older respondents.
+The average balances in that same age range were significantly lower than that of older respondents.

-The difference is the outstanding balances is directly proportional to the difference in income between the two age groups-most young people have less paying jobs as a matter of facts.
+The difference is the outstanding balances are directly proportional to the difference in income between the two age groups.
+Most young people have less paying jobs, as a matter of fact.

-There is a level of confidence among those with lower balances to pay off their debt immediately as long as they wanted to complete the payments.
-The older respondent faced by increased responsibilities like mortgages, school fees goes above their credit lines because it is necessary.
+There is a level of confidence among those with lower balances to immediately pay off their debt as long as they want to complete the payments.
+The older respondent faces increased responsibilities like mortgages; school fees go above their credit lines because it is necessary.

 Credit Card Debts by Gender: the Same Percentage of Men and Women Carry Debt

-From our study findings, there is a great deal of evenness in the two genders when it comes to credit card debt.
-Up to 74% of individuals from both the sexes admitted to having outstanding card balances.
-From that, we learn that Men and women are equally likely to carry some debt on the least.
+Our study findings show a great deal of evenness in the two genders regarding credit card debt.
+Up to 74% of individuals from both sexes admitted to having outstanding card balances.
+From that, we learn that men and women are equally likely to carry some debt on the least.